survivejs/webpack-book/manuscript/developing_with_webpack/03_configuring_hmr.md

 T> We will perform a similar trick for production usage later in this book in the *Adding Hashes to Filenames* chapter.

+T> A similar effect can be achieved by setting `output.pathInfo = true`.
+It will still use number based indices while emitting the path to the module within a comment.
+This should be used for development purposes only.

 ## Implementing the HMR Interface

 Webpack exposes the HMR interface through a global, `module.hot`.
 It provides updates through `module.hot.accept(<path to watch>, <handler>)` function and we need to patch the application there.
 In this case, it is enough to replace the old DOM node with a newer one as we receive updates.